Kevin Hart Gifts His Kids a Snowy Christmas in Malibu

 Kevin Hart brought his family the ultimate gift on Christmas Eve, one they would rarely receive naturally in southern California: snow.

-The comedian, one of the most successful in the world, and Jumanji actor threw a winter wonderland party in the dry Malibu mountains and had massive amounts of snow and ice brought in and dumped over a hill for his three kids and other loved ones to play in.
+The comedian, one of the most successful in the world, and Jumanji actor threw a winter wonderland party in the dry Malibu mountains and had massive amounts of snow and ice brought in and dumped over a hill for his three kids and other loved ones to play in, invoking a growing trend in affluent Los Angeles neighborhoods.

 Guests were gifted snow boots and enjoyed a variety of activities, such as sledding and ice skating.